-Google Keyword Planner is a free tool, which allows you to find popular key terms in your industry.
+Google Keyword Planner is a free tool to find popular key terms in your industry.

 Keyword research is the core of every successful online business.
 Google organic traffic is as much as 50% of the overall traffic.

 I created the most detailed Keyword Planner Tutorial to help you get started.

 SEO for Ecommerce – The Complete Guide 2023